Pavan-1997/Linux-Shell_Basic_Commands/CMD.md

 - ls

 - ls -ltr

- Lists the files with dates
+ (Lists the files with dates)

 -  man ls

- manual of Linux
+ (Manual of Linux)

 - vim

 - #!/bin/bash

   #! - Shebag

   Where bash, dash, ksh and sh are called executables

   bash is commonly used

   Earlier there was a link between #!/bin/sh to #!/bin/bash

   Now in ubuntu there is a link between #!/bin/sh to #!/bin/dash

 - cat

-When we have executable field
+  When we have an executable field

 - chmod

-          User
+  -   User
-          Group
+  -   Group
-          Everyone
+  -   Everyone

 chmod 777 &lt;file-name&gt;

-4-Read
-2-Write
-1-Execute
+   4-Read | 2-Write | 1-Execute

 - history